Thinking of joining?

+The Wildcat Ski Team is not just for the kids!!
+The club schedules several family fun and adult-only events throughout the season to foster a team spirit and enjoy off-slope time with family and friends.
 In addition, the club holds fundraisers and home races during the ski season to keep the cost of tuition one of the lowest in the Mt.
 Washington Valley.
 Parental participation is welcome and necessary.
 Believe it or not, you will find that you will have fun while doing this!
+New families are paired with experienced mentor families at the beginning of the season to help with the transition into the club.

 Below is a short list of common FAQs that are asked by families who are considering joining the Wildcat Ski Team or by families who are new to ski racing.
 For a comprehensive guide to the Wildcat Ski Team race program and its philosophy, see our Parent’s Handbook

 I’m not sure racing is for my child.
-Why ski racing instead of just free-skiing or lessons?
+Why ski racing instead of just free skiing or lessons?

 Bottom line: Kids have a blast skiing fast!
 Typically, kids associate skiing with the traditional structured teaching programs which were something they had to do.
 The Wildcat Ski Team is much different.
 Kids can’t wait to start their day at Wildcat.
 Put a kid on skis and what do they usually want to do?
 Ski fast!
 Instead of constantly reminding your kids to “slow down,” the Wildcat Ski Team encourages the kids to “ski fast” while teaching them how to do so safely, under control and in a courteous manner.
 Add to this the inherent benefit you see in any competitive team sport environment – the buzz of race day, the thrill of a personal best, the discipline of training – and you have a recipe for an overall terrific experience!